-You will have gained grade 6 or above in both English Language and English Literature.
+You will have gained grade 6 or above in English Literature and a grade 5 in English Language.
 You will be someone who finds reading rewarding and reads widely and independently outside of school.
 You will also be somebody who enjoys analysing language and the meanings behind texts across the literary genres (poetry, prose, drama), and from different time periods.